Why the 2-3% Body Weight Rule Fails (And What to Use Instead)

 How to Pivot to NRC in 4 Steps

-Raw & Well makes this simpler: Enter your dog's weight in the app; we track weight history and automatically alert you if a 5% shift occurs, triggering a new calorie recommendation.
+How Raw & Well automates this: Enter your dog's weight in the app.
+We track historical trends and automatically alert you if a 5% baseline shift occurs.
+This triggers an achievement of your dog's calorie recommendations.

 Why do small dogs need more food per kg?

-The Surface-Area-to-Mass ratio.
+Consider the Surface-Area-to-Mass ratio.
 Smaller animals have higher metabolic rates because they lose body heat faster relative to their size.
-They burn energy more exclusively to maintain core temperature.
-This makes metabolic weight scaling (kg^0.75) a straightforward way to ensure small dogs aren't chronically underfed.
+They burn energy more specifically to maintain core temperature.
+This makes metabolic weight scaling ($BW^{0.75}$) a effective way to ensure small dogs aren't chronically underfed.

 What's the difference between RER and DER?

-Basal vs. Functional energy.
-RER (Resting Energy Requirement) is what a dog needs exclusively for organ function while sleeping.
-DER (Daily Energy Requirement) includes the multiplier for activity, growth, or gestation.
-Raw & Well calculates the DER to ensure your dog has the fuel for their lifestyle, not exclusively for survival.
+Understand Basal vs. Functional energy.
+RER is what your dog needs specifically for organ function while sleeping.
+DER includes the multiplier for activity or growth.
+Raw & Well calculates the DER to ensure your dog has the fuel for their lifestyle, not just for survival.

 From Anxiety to Confidence: Your Next Step